AndreBaltazar8/ablac/docs/toolchain.md

 The same generic contract is available directly from the CLI with `--target-triple <triple> --object-format <format>`; it defaults to an object artifact and deliberately cannot request an executable or shared library.
+An object or static library does not require a hosted `main`; freestanding startup code and interrupt vectors may provide their own roots and entry symbols.
+A hosted executable continues to require `main` unless it publishes a supported foreign entry adapter.
 Executables, shared libraries, and modules require an explicit supported runtime/linker contract; a target descriptor cannot silently imply a host ABI, startup sequence, sysroot, or platform linker.